t00bstAr/contentful-richtext-converter/README.md

-# Contentful (to) RichText Converter
+# Contentful RichText Converter

-Under development...

 [![npm version](https://img.shields.io/npm/v/contentful-richtext-converter)](https://www.npmjs.com/package/contentful-richtext-converter)
 [![npm license](https://img.shields.io/npm/l/contentful-richtext-converter)](https://www.npmjs.com/package/contentful-richtext-converter)

-This is a module build to convert HTML data into the Contentful ready RichText JSON.
+This is a module build to convert HTML data into the Contentful ready RichText JSON, and convert RichText back to HTML.
 It is intended to be used during migrations or when working with the Contentful Management API.

 It handles all kinds of features and usecases to ensure full functionality with all of the aspects of the Contentful RichText Editor.
 Some are easy, *some a quirky* – but it's a working progress...

-This is the initial start of this repo and the module is under development.

 Use at your own risk :)